Preface

 tigera-operator tigera-operator-6b95bbf4db-vl46l 1/1 Running 1 (7h27m ago) 2d23h 192.168.100.251 kubemaster <none> <none>

-Use kubectl exec -it -n calico-system <calico-node-xxxx> -- birdcl s p to check Bird status:
+Use kubectl exec -it -n calico-system <calico-node-xxxx> -- birdcl s p to check the status of Bird:

 root@KubeMaster:~/kube/calico# kubectl exec -it -n calico-system calico-node-2qz82 -- birdcl s p